opendocsg/slw-judgments-backfill/2014_SGHC_163/report.md

  (iv) An essential consideration is the ‘need’ of the party concerned.

  (v) However, this need must be of a sufficient degree to justify the exercise of the court’s inherent jurisdiction.
 It will not be exercised merely to satisfy the party’s interest or desire.
-In Wee Soon Kim [[2001] 2 SLR(R) 821], the Court of Appeal stated that the need was not of ‘such a gravity’ that the court should invoke its inherent jurisdiction.
+In Wee Soon Kim [<span class="citation">[2001] 2 SLR(R) 821</span>], the Court of Appeal stated that the need was not of ‘such a gravity’ that the court should invoke its inherent jurisdiction.

  (vi) Such a need does not arise if there is a procedural mechanism (whether provided by statute or the Rules of Court) in place which effectively governs the circumstances.